traciwilliams/simple-form/README.md

-# A simple form HTML form
+# A simple HTML form

 ##Installing